actualize-online-2022-01/WHAT-NEXT/README.md

 - Create a recipe (ONLY if the user logged in)
 - Update a recipe (ONLY if the user is logged in AND the recipe belongs to them)
 - Delete a recipe (ONLY if a user is logged in and the recipe belongs to them)
-- Show **ALL** ingredients for specific recipe
+- Show **ALL** ingredients for/with a specific recipe
 - Create an ingredient (ONLY if the user is logged in.
 Ingredient *must* be tied to a recipe)
 - Update an ingredient (ONLY if the user is logged in.
 Ingredient *must* be tied to a recipe)
 - Delete an ingredient (ONLY if the user is logged in.
 Ingredient *must* be tied to a recipe)
 - Show **ALL** directions for specific recipe
 - Create directions (ONLY if the user is logged in.
 Direction *must* be tied to a recipe)
 - Update a direction (ONLY if the user is logged in.
-Direction*must* be tied to a recipe)
+Direction *must* be tied to a recipe)
 - Delete a direction (ONLY if the user is logged in.
 Direction *must* be tied to a recipe)
 - **Bonus: Install a (free) theme or style using bootstrap**
 - **Bonus: Deploy your Application!**